lunagpprado/scam_detector_p2/README.md

 1. First run scam_detector_ml.py
 2. Secondly run scam_detector_ui.py

-Once the py files are ran a UI window will pop up with all the functionality within the video showcase.
+Once the py files are ran a UI window will pop up with all the functionality featured within the video showcase.